Solar Tax Benefits Remain Powerful: 2020 Recap

 Claim the solar tax credit by using form 5695 – https://www.irs.gov/pub/irs-pdf/i5695.pdf

-You can claim a 30% tax credit (now 26% for systems installed in year 2020) of the gross cost of the fully installed system, as it appears on our final invoice to you.
+You can claim a 26% tax credit (this credit has been extended and remains available through the end of 2022.
+It will drop to 22% in 2023) of the gross cost of the fully installed system, as it appears on our final invoice to you.
 You can claim the credit in the year in which the system was built and installed.

 Batteries that are connected to a solar array and recharged by solar also qualify for this credit, per an IRS letter released in 2018 (https://www.irs.gov/pub/irs-wd/201809003.pdf)